 Debt is part and parcel of modern commerce, but businesses must remain adaptable when handling debt; bridging loans can help enable this financial flexibility.

-Invoice financing allows businesses to free up space in their balance sheets, and helps commercial organisations to grow by streamlining their cash flow
+Invoice finance allows businesses to free up space in their balance sheets, and helps commercial organisations to grow by streamlining their cash flow

 Bridging loans are a highly flexible type of finance, and may be used to help high net worth individuals (HNWIs) fund the purchase of luxury assets